CTU-IIG/macan/README.md

 ### Keyserver

-Provides session keys to other nodes (runs on GNU/Linux only).
-The following command line parameters are supported:
+Provides session keys to other nodes.
+When run on Linux, the following command line parameters are supported:

 * -c *configuration.so*